holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 By default, the Circle Members of a Circle include all Partners filling its Circle Lead Role, as well as each Partner serving as Role Lead for a Role within the Circle.
 If a Role has multiple Role Leads, a Circle may adopt a Policy to limit how many of them represent that Role as Circle Members in its Governance Process.

-A Circle may also adopt a Policy to invite an external Role to join its Governance Process, or the Governance Process of one of its Sub-Circles.
-In that case, any Partners authorized to represent that Role in the Governance Process of its containing Circle also become Circle Members of the Circle the Role was invited to join, unless the inviting Policy says otherwise.

 #### 1.5.1 Rep Links

-Any Circle Member of a Circle may call for the selection of a ***"Rep Link"*** to represent the Circle within its Super-Circle's Governance Process.
+Any Circle Member of a Circle inside a Role may call for the selection of a ***"Rep Link"*** to represent that overall Role within the Governance Process of any other Circle containing that Role.
 The selected Rep Link fills the Rep Link Role within the Circle, with the definition given in Appendix A.

-The Rep Link automatically becomes a Circle Member of the Super-Circle, with the authority to represent the whole Circle within the Super-Circle's Governance Process, just like a Role Lead.
-The Super-Circle may limit or prevent this via a Policy, but only to the extent the Circle's Roles have another way to enjoy comparable representation within the Super-Circle.
+The Rep Link automatically becomes a Circle Member of any Circle containing that Role, with the authority to represent the Role just like a Role Lead.
+A Circle may limit or prevent its Roles from including their Rep Links as its Circle Members via a Policy, but only to the extent those Roles have another way to enjoy comparable representation within the Circle.

 By default, selecting a Rep Link happens via the election process and rules defined in Article 3, however a Policy may specify an alternate process.
 Anyone serving as a Circle Lead for the Circle may not also serve as its Rep Link.
 No more than one person may serve as a Circle's Rep Link at a time, unless allowed by a Policy of the Super-Circle.